kevin-nyquist/DB_term_project/README.md

 ```

 ### Populate DB
-Run 'python populate_db.py' to populate the db with a small number of entries.
+Run `python populate_db.py` to populate the db with a small number of entries.
-To use a custom number of entries, you can use the script with args (e.g. '--companies 10')
+To use a custom number of entries, you can use the script with args (e.g. `--companies 10`)